-The director nominees David Baltimore, Robert A. Bradway, François de Carbonnel, Robert A. Eckert, Greg C. Garland, Fred Hassan, Rebecca M. Henderson, Frank C. Herringer, Charles M. Holley Jr., Tyler Jacks, Ellen J. Kullman, Ronald D. Sugar and R. Sanders Williams were each re-elected to Amgen's Board of Directors.
-Each director received at least 95 percent of the votes cast "For."
-Also at the meeting, retiring directors Frank J. Biondi Jr. and Judith C. Pelham were recognized for their contributions while on the Board.
-With the re-election of all of the director nominees and Mr. Biondi and Ms. Pelham's retirement, Amgen currently has 13 directors.
+The director nominees David Baltimore, Frank J. Biondi, Jr., Robert A. Bradway, François de Carbonnel, Vance D. Coffman, Robert A. Eckert, Greg C. Garland, Rebecca M. Henderson, Frank C. Herringer, Tyler Jacks, Judith C. Pelham, Ronald D. Sugar, and R. Sanders Williams were each re-elected to Amgen's Board of Directors.
+Each director received at least 92 percent of the votes cast "For."
+With the re-election of all of the director nominees, Amgen currently has 13 directors.

 Stockholders approved, on an advisory basis, the named executive officer compensation, commonly known as "Say on Pay."
 The non-binding proposal gives stockholders the opportunity to endorse or not endorse Amgen's executive pay programs and policies.
-Say on Pay received approximately 95 percent of the votes cast "For" the proposal.
-In connection with this advisory vote, stockholders voted that executive compensation should be voted on annually, with approximately 91 percent of the votes cast.
+Say on Pay received approximately 97 percent of the votes cast "For" the proposal.

-The stockholder proposal to adopt majority votes cast standard for matters presented by stockholders did not pass, receiving approximately 6 percent of the votes cast "For" the proposal.
+The stockholder proposal regarding vote tabulation did not pass, receiving approximately 6 percent of the votes cast "For" the proposal.

 No forward-looking statement can be guaranteed and actual results may differ materially from those we project.
-Our results may be affected by our ability to successfully market both new and existing products domestically and internationally, clinical and regulatory developments involving current and future products, sales growth of recently launched products, competition from other products including biosimilars, difficulties or delays in manufacturing our products and global economic conditions.
-In addition, sales of our products are affected by pricing pressure, political and public scrutiny and reimbursement policies imposed by third-party payers, including governments, private insurance plans and managed care providers and may be affected by regulatory, clinical and guideline developments and domestic and international trends toward managed care and healthcare cost containment.
+The Company's results may be affected by our ability to successfully market both new and existing products domestically and internationally, clinical and regulatory developments (domestic or foreign) involving current and future products, sales growth of recently launched products, competition from other products (domestic or foreign) and difficulties or delays in manufacturing our products.
+In addition, sales of our products are affected by reimbursement policies imposed by third-party payers, including governments, private insurance plans and managed care providers and may be affected by regulatory, clinical and guideline developments and domestic and international trends toward managed care and healthcare cost containment as well as U.S. legislation affecting pharmaceutical pricing and reimbursement.
+Government and others' regulations and reimbursement policies may affect the development, usage and pricing of our products.
 Furthermore, our research, testing, pricing, marketing and other operations are subject to extensive regulation by domestic and foreign government regulatory authorities.
 We or others could identify safety, side effects or manufacturing problems with our products after they are on the market.
 Our business may be impacted by government investigations, litigation and product liability claims.
-In addition, our business may be impacted by the adoption of new tax legislation or exposure to additional tax liabilities.
 If we fail to meet the compliance obligations in the corporate integrity agreement between us and the U.S. government, we could become subject to significant sanctions.
-Further, while we routinely obtain patents for our products and technology, the protection offered by our patents and patent applications may be challenged, invalidated or circumvented by our competitors, or we may fail to prevail in present and future intellectual property litigation.
-We perform a substantial amount of our commercial manufacturing activities at a few key facilities and also depend on third parties for a portion of our manufacturing activities, and limits on supply may constrain sales of certain of our current products and product candidate development.
-In addition, we compete with other companies with respect to many of our marketed products as well as for the discovery and development of new products.
+Further, while we routinely obtain patents for our products and technology, the protection offered by our patents and patent applications may be challenged, invalidated or circumvented by our competitors.
+We depend on third parties for a significant portion of our manufacturing capacity for the supply of certain of our current and future products and limits on supply may constrain sales of certain of our current products and product candidate development.
+In addition, we compete with other companies with respect to some of our marketed products as well as for the discovery and development of new products.
 Discovery or identification of new product candidates cannot be guaranteed and movement from concept to product is uncertain; consequently, there can be no guarantee that any particular product candidate will be successful and become a commercial product.
 Further, some raw materials, medical devices and component parts for our products are supplied by sole third-party suppliers.
-Certain of our distributors, customers and payers have substantial purchasing leverage in their dealings with us.
-The discovery of significant problems with a product similar to one of our products that implicate an entire class of products could have a material adverse effect on sales of the affected products and on our business and results of operations.
-Our efforts to acquire other companies or products and to integrate the operations of companies we have acquired may not be successful.
-We may not be able to access the capital and credit markets on terms that are favorable to us, or at all.
-We are increasingly dependent on information technology systems, infrastructure and data security.
-Our stock price is volatile and may be affected by a number of events.
-Our business performance could affect or limit the ability of our Board of Directors to declare a dividend or our ability to pay a dividend or repurchase our common stock.
+Our efforts to integrate the operations of companies we have acquired may not be successful.
+We may experience difficulties, delays or unexpected costs and not achieve anticipated benefits and savings from our recently announced restructuring plan.
+Our business performance could affect or limit the ability of the Amgen Inc. Board of Directors to declare a dividend or our ability to pay a dividend or repurchase our common stock.